Honey Mustard Chicken Pasta Salad

 For a complete list of recipe ingredients and quantities, see the recipe card below.

-Honey mustard pasta salad with spring veggies styled in a large wooden serving bowl.
+Honey mustard pasta salad after being mixed in a large mixing bowl.

 Recipe Variations